jwuebbl/flask/README.md

 ## Useful HTML
 ### HTML for a button that submits a request to the backend:
 	<form action="/url_to_submit_to" method="post" id="this_buttons_id"><button type="submit">button_text</button></form>

+## Issues and their fixes.
+### Cryptography package is required:
+	I ran into this issue several times when starting the application for the first time after restarting my machine.
+	How to fix:
+	1. Make sure that the mySql service is running.
+	2. Sign connect to the mySql server with the MySQL server workbench.
+	I'm currently not sure why this fixes the issue but so far it has a 100% success rate of alleviating the problem.